Pistol Permit Application Process

 4. The last page you will see is the receipt of payment.
 Check to make sure the receipt has you listed for the fingerprint appointment you intended to select.
 Locate the print and email buttons at the top of the receipt to print or have a copy emailed to you.
 Check your Spam or Junk folder if you do not see it in your inbox.
 It is highly recommended that you keep a copy of your registration receipt and bring it to your fingerprinting appointment.

 5. Fingerprinting takes place at the Orange County Sheriff’s Office located at 110 Wells Farm Road, Goshen, NY 10924.
 This is the only facility in Orange County authorized to fingerprint applicants for the New York State Handgun License.
 If you live in Orange County, you must use the Orange County Sheriff’s Office for your fingerprinting.

 → To register for a fingerprinting appointment, click HERE.

-Step Three: Prepare for Fingerprinting
+Step Two: Prepare for Fingerprinting

 You must complete and bring the following completed forms with you to your fingerprinting appointment.
 Two forms must be notarized prior to arrival at your appointment.
 Click the links below to download and print all forms.
 The forms may also be picked up in person at the Orange County Sheriff’s Office Pistol Permit Unit (normal business hours).